squidfunk/mkdocs-material/docs/plugins/blog.md

 <!-- md:default `true` -->

 Use this setting to enable or disable the plugin when [building your project].
-It's normally not necessary to specify this setting, but if you wish to disable the plugin, use:
+It's normally not necessary to specify this setting, but if you want to disable the plugin, use:

 ``` yaml